This post is sponsored by Closetbox. All honest opinions are my own.

 7. Complete One Room At A Time

 You may be tempted to wipe down all the bathroom counters at one time, or sweep all the floors in the house at once, but I’d highly recommend you don’t do that.
 By completing one room at a time, and seeing that huge change, you’ll be more motivated to keep going.
-This is another reason I suggest moving everything out of the room when you’re cleaning it.
-By clearing it out completely, you’ll be forced to finish the space because, well, the furniture has to go back in there before you can use the room again.
-It’s a great incentive to keep yourself from procrastinating.
-Can’t sleep in a room that has no bed, right?
+That’s another reason I suggest you use a company like Closetbox to clear out items you know you don’t need right now.
+The less you have in your home during the cleaning process, the less time it will take to navigate around and complete each room.
+And since they even have packing services, you can skip the time it takes to box it all up.

 8. Schedule Breaks